crra/hex-microservice/README.md

 Tries to give an answer if in an example code one can find: "error handling omitted for simplicity".

 The service represents a very simple URL shortener service.
-Offers basic CRD (create, read, delete) operations via REST.
+Offers basic CRD (create, read, delet/invalidate) operations via REST.

 Based on the series from [tensor-programming](https://github.com/tensor-programming/hex-microservice.git) and recommendations from: